Dash-Industry-Forum/Events/event.bs.md

 <dfn>cmaf</dfn>

-# DASH player architecture for processing DASH events and timed metadata tracks # {#event-architecture}
+# DASH Player architecture for processing DASH events and timed metadata tracks # {#event-architecture}

-<a href="#player-event-architecture">This Figure</a> demonstrates a generic architecture of the DASH player including DASH Events and timed metadata tracks processing models.
+<a href="#player-event-architecture">This Figure</a> demonstrates a generic architecture of DASH Player including DASH Events and timed metadata tracks processing models.

 <figure class="figure" id="player-event-architecture">
 	<img src="Images/eventclientarch.png" />
-    <figcaption class="figure">DASH player architecture including the inband Event and Application-related timed metadata handling</figcaption>
+    <figcaption class="figure">DASH Player architecture including the inband Event and Application-related timed metadata handling</figcaption>
 </figure>

 In the above figure:

-1. DASH player processes the MPD.
+1. DASH Player processes the MPD.
 If the manifest includes any MPD Events, it parses them and appends them to the Event & Timed Metadata Buffer.

-2. Based on the MPD, DASH player manages fetching and parsing the Segments before appending them into the media decoder input buffer (named 'Media Buffer' in the Figure 1).
+2. Based on the MPD, DASH Player manages fetching and parsing the Segments before appending them into the media decoder input buffer (named 'Media Buffer' in the Figure 1).

 3. Parsing a Segment includes: